mobilelabclass-itp/content/weeks/01_intro.md

 ## Homework

-- Write a brief description on your wiki page your plan to learn Swift programming fundamentals
+- Write a brief description on your wiki page about your plan to learn Swift programming fundamentals

 - review xcode/00-Playground.playground